Updated on September 25, 2017

 Flame Jaerhon: The genetics of the Norwegian Jaerhon produces some off-types.
 This darker version, considered not proper for Norwegian Jaerhons, is a beautiful and hardy selection.
 Females are a Cuckoo pattern with gold in the neck and hackles.
 The males are a Cuckoo pattern with brilliant flame orange-red hackles, neck and wing patches.
 Much hardier than the regular Norwegian Jaerhons.
 Not perfected and not in the APA Standard.
 There are off-types in this breed.
 Strictly for the person wishing a colorful layer.
 Chicks $3.00 each (10)

 Mahogany Russian Orloff: A reddish brown color version of the Russian Orloff.
 Minimal spangling, none is desired.
 Active, good dual purpose for meat and eggs.
 Not as yet admitted to the APA Standard.
 Layer of off-white large eggs.
-Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $5.00 each (10) (Unavailable for 2018)

 Manx Rumpies: Rumpless, variable color and comb.
 A very rare breed that lays colorful eggs and are difficult to breed.
 They have various comb types but small single combs are the most common.
 The absence of the tail makes it a challenge to get fertile eggs.
 They are superb layers, but fertility rate can be very low at times.
 This breed is not as yet listed in the APA Standard.
-Chicks $7.50 each (5) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $8.00 each (5)

 Muffed Old English Game: A colorful mix of muffed (bearded) Old English Game Fowl.
 Their history is very old.
 They are excellent foragers, good setters and mothers.
 They have a small single comb with five points and lay a tinted egg.
 This breed is not as yet listed in the APA Standard.
-Chicks $4.00 each (10) (SOLD OUT FOR 2016)
+Chicks $4.00 each (25)

 Spangled Russian Orloff: A truly beautiful, gentle bird.
 Tall in size, similar to a Shamo, with muffs and a unique head.
 Colored similar to a Speckled Sussex.
 Good setters and mothers.
 They lay pale brown eggs and have a small walnut comb.
 Orloffs are fantastic layers their first year, but egg production drops off drastically in their second and each of their subsequent years.
 This breed is not as yet listed in the APA Standard.
-Chicks $4.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)
+Chicks $5.00 each (10)